yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ## Font subsetting
 Web fonts is another type of content where you can send your users excessive data.
-Fonts often contain full set of characters for non-English languages, which may or may not be relevant for your content.
+Fonts often contain full set of characters of non-English languages, which may or may not be relevant for your content.
 These extra characters can add up, and if you're not using them, it might be best to drop them from the downloaded font entirely.